lisa1612/Disease-Diagnosis-and-Recommendation-System/README.md

 ## Installation and Usage
 1. Clone this repository to your local machine.
 2. Install the required dependencies by running: `pip install -r requirements.txt`
+3. Make sure all the files are in the same directory and images are inside the 'images' folder.
-3. Run the application using: `streamlit run app3.py`
+4. Run the application using: `streamlit run app3.py`